vortexmakes/RKH/doc/readme.txt

 The definition of events and the mapping between these and their corresponding names is hard-coded in the RKH implementation.
-Therefore, these events are common for all the state-machine applications and never change (they are always traced).
+Therefore, these events are common for all the state machine applications and never change (they are always traced).
 The trace events are associated with a integer value and are explicity listed and defined (enumerated) as shown below in this section.